rickosborne/es-js-ts/src/packages/bluetools/README.md

 I've tested it on a few of my own devices (heart rate monitors, mostly), but I don't claim that all the fiddly stuff will actually work.
 Use at your own risk.
 YMMV.
 All that.

-Some things I guarantee won't work until I get some examples for unit tests:

-- Float values (both `FLOAT` and `SFLOAT`).
-How many bytes are these?
-Are they little endian, too, or some custom encoding?
-- Nibble values.
-Their sub-byte-size makes them annoying to use with the `DataView` type which underpins the Web Bluetooth API.
-- What the actual frak are `Uint24` and `Int24`?
-24?!?!
-What's the byte order here?
-What's a sane and reasonable way to read one from a DataView?
-How do the signs work?
-And an `Int40?`?  wat?

 As most of the code in this library is auto-generated, it all follows the same pattern:

 - An interface for the fields parsed from the Characteristic / Descriptor.